Public Records & Services in Kenmore

 Arrest Records

 The Erie County Sheriff's Office and local police departments maintain arrest records for Erie County.
 These records contain information about each arrest, including personal details of the arrested individual, specific charges filed, and the agency responsible for the arrest.
-Those seeking arrest records—whether residents or attorneys—can submit requests through the Sheriff's Office, typically via a formal application under the New York Freedom of Information Law (FOIL).
+Those seeking arrest records - whether residents or attorneys - can submit requests through the Sheriff's Office, typically via a formal application under the New York Freedom of Information Law (FOIL).

 Criminal Records

 The criminal records system in Erie County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Erie County Sheriff's Office, along with local police departments, maintains these records.
 Background checks can be conducted through the New York State Division of Criminal Justice Services, which provides criminal history reports.
-The New York Bureau of Investigation offers additional resources for residents seeking information on criminal records.
+The New York State Police offers additional resources for residents seeking information on criminal records.
 Access to these records is governed by state laws, for openness and public safety.

 Vital Records

 Vital records for Kenmore residents, such as birth, marriage, and death certificates, are maintained by the Erie County Department of Health.
-Requests for these records can be made through the department's website at https://www2.erie.gov/health/index.php?q=vital-records.
+Requests for these records can be made through the department's website at https://www2.erie.gov/health/index.php?q=vital records.
 The Kenmore Justice Court also maintains certain vital records related to local court proceedings and can be contacted at https://www.villageofkenmore.org/index.php/justice-court.

 Business & Licensing Records